PelleLille/hsl-docs/functions.rst

   .. function:: X509.subject()

-    The subject, if there are duplicate attribute types (eg. C or CN) the attribute value will be an array instead
+    The subject of the certificate

     :return: The subject
-    :rtype: array
+    :rtype: array of (string, string)

   .. function:: X509.issuer()

-    The issuer, if there are duplicate attribute types (eg. C or CN) the attribute value will be an array instead
+    The issuer of the certificate

     :return: The issuer
-    :rtype: array
+    :rtype: array of (string, string)

   .. function:: X509.subject_alt_name()